If you’re searching for the best itineraries to travel in Tanzania, you have come to the right place!

 Until here, I strongly believe you have noticed my ability to pick the best itineraries to travel to Tanzania!
 But wait, you haven’t seen it all yet!

 Walk with a tour guide through the villages and spice plantations where pepper, cinnamon, ginger, cloves, nutmeg, etc grows.

 Your tour guide will explain how the plants grow and what we use it for.

 You may continue your tour to Jozani Forest, the last indigenous forest on Zanzibar with impressive mangroves.
-Here you can view different kind of monkeys, like the rare red colobus monkeys, trees and plants.
+Here you can view different kinds of monkeys, like the rare red colobus monkeys, trees, and plants.

-In the late afternoon you return to Zanzibar Coffee house for dinner and overnight.
+In the late afternoon, you return to the Zanzibar Coffee house for dinner and overnight.

 Day 11, 12 and 13: Zanzibar Nungwi

 I call these 3 days the fullest of Zanzibar